 Missouri State Unemployment Compensation For Qualifying Veterans And Spouses

-The State of Missouri has unemployment compensation for certain Veterans and spouses.
+Missouri provides unemployment compensation for certain veterans and spouses.
 Veterans of “the war on terror” may be eligible for weekly unemployment benefits for up to 26 weeks.
-Compensation is based on the veteran’s highest pay grade, with a maximum benefit at approximately $1,150.
+Compensation is based on the veteran’s highest pay grade, with a maximum benefit of approximately $1,150.

-There are also unemployment compensation opportunities for military spouses who may lose jobs in order to relocate with a military spouse for a permanent change of station (PCS) move.
-According to the Missouri State Veterans Commission, qualifying spouses who relocate a new a residence “from which it is impractical to commute to the workplace and remains employed as long as reasonable prior to the move” may be eligible for unemployment benefits if the other state unemployment criteria are met.
+Unemployment compensation opportunities are also available for military spouses who lose a job when they relocate with a military spouse for a permanent change of station (PCS) move.
+According to the Missouri Veterans Commission, a qualifying spouse who relocates to a new residence “from which it is impractical to commute to the workplace and remains employed as long as reasonable prior to the move” may be eligible for unemployment benefits if the other state’s unemployment criteria are met.

 Veteran Housing Benefits